LeeAnnEditor/o365hq/blog/Microsoft 365 Security Exploring Attack Scenarios.md

 password attack.
 It is also possible to create anti-phishing policies to keep specific groups safe from phishing scams, as well as the entire domain.
-Microsoft security experts are seeing attackers use domain name spoofing -- to imitate emails like they\`re coming from known brands or colleagues.
-Very targeted spear-phishing has proven to be a successful approach and more specific groups in organizations are being targeted for spoofing.
+Microsoft security experts are seeing attackers use domain name spoofing -- to imitate emails like they're coming from known brands or colleagues.
+Very targeted spear-phishing has proven to be a successful approach, and more specific groups in organizations are being targeted for spoofing.
 Being able to provide targeted anti-phishing policies to further protect those groups is invaluable.